home-assistant/home-assistant.io/source/_lovelace/entities.markdown

   type: string
 name:
   required: false
-  description: Overwrites friendly name
+  description: Overwrites friendly entity name
   type: string
 {% endconfiguration %}

 ### Button

-Row with an (optional) icon, name and a single text button at the end of the row that can trigger a defined action.
+Row with an (optional) icon, label and a single text button at the end of the row that can trigger a defined action.

 {% configuration %}
 type: